 - 5. Cardinal connects to Thredd in real-time to query the types of authentication the card is registered for (e.g., Biometric, OTP SMS or KBA). - 6.
-Thredd replies to Cardinal with the OTP as the type of authentication registered on the card (based on what you registered the card for using the Web Services/ Cards API and on the default types set up for your cards)1.
+Thredd replies to Cardinal with the OTP as the type of authentication registered on the card (based on what you registered the card for using the Thredd API/ Cards API and on the default types set up for your cards)1. - 7.
+Cardinal generates the OTP and sends it to Thredd in real-time. - 8.
+Cardinal displays the OTP screens to the cardholder. - 9.
+Thredd sends the OTP to the cardholder's mobile number. - 10.
+The cardholder enters the OTP to complete their authentication. - 11.
+Cardinal validates the OTP and sends the result back to the merchant.

 1We configure the sub-BIN range to a default main authentication method and a fallback method.
-See Setup Options in Client Information
+See Setup Options in Client Information .